 Vanessa Knight, LCPC-S, NCC, CCMHC is a licensed clinical professional counselor (LCPC), certified by the National Board of Certified Counselors (NCC).
 She is a nationally Certified Clinical Mental Health Counselor (CCMHC).
 She is also a board-approved clinical supervisor in Kansas.
-Vanessa has lived in the Kansas City area for 14 years with her husband, four children, yellow Labrador Cooper and white Labradoodle Nalu.
+Vanessa has lived in the Kansas City area for 14 years with her husband, four children, yellow Labrador Cooper, Labradoodle Nalu, and Aussiedoodle Rontu.